Speaker of the House of Commons (United Kingdom): Non-partisanship

 By (post 19th century) convention the speaker severs all ties with their political party while in office, as it is considered essential they be seen as an impartial presiding officer.
 Many have served in ministerial or other political positions beforehand.
-For example, Selwyn Lloyd and George Thomas had both served as high-ranking Cabinet members and Bernard Weatherill and Betty Boothroyd had been a party whip.
+For example, Selwyn Lloyd and George Thomas had both served as high-ranking Cabinet members and Bernard Weatherill and Betty Boothroyd had been party whips.

 In the House, the speaker does not vote on any motion, except to resolve ties (see section below).
 By modern convention the deputies (actively presiding roles) adhere to this and number one from the speaker's former party, and two from the other side of the House.
-Thus no net voting, nor Commons speeches, power is lost for government or the opposition.
+Thus no net voting power is lost for government or the opposition.

 After leaving office, the speaker normally takes no part in party politics; if elevated to the House of Lords, they would normally sit as a crossbencher.
-If a former speaker desires to be (re-)elected back to the House, they may rejoin their pre-speakership party.
+If a former speaker desires to be (re-)elected to the Commons, they may rejoin their pre-speakership party.